TIBCOSoftware/Augmented-Reality/docs/Getting-Started.md

 - TIBCO Cloud™ Messaging Implementation
 - <i>more soon</i>

-> Note: we are under constant development, so have a look here from time to time to check for updates.
+> Note: We are under constant development, so have a look here from time to time to check for updates.